Workfare in the United Kingdom: History

+In a freedom of information response issued in January 2013, the Department for Work and Pensions stated that it "did not operate any "workfare programme(s)" or a "workfare scheme".
+A large scale opposition movement led to dozens of organizations withdrawing from what were then seven different schemes.
+This was reduced to five schemes after the Department for Work and Pensions announced in November 2015 that it was "not renewing" two of the schemes, "Community Work Placements" and "Mandatory Work Activity".

 During their 2013 annual conference the Conservative Party announced a new scheme, called Help to Work, the workfare aspect of which "Community Work Placements" expected claimants to work for up to 30 hours a week for 26 weeks in return for Jobseeker's Allowance (JSA).
 The scheme was introduced in April 2014, but scrapped in November 2015.

 Schemes

 A number of different workfare schemes have been introduced in the UK.
 The anti-workfare group Boycott Workfare list eight schemes involving the risk of benefit loss (directly and indirectly).